SZDAVE93/Clustered_CCRF_model/readme.txt

-This project consists of the implementation of proposed model in paper "An Integrated model for crime prediction using spatial temporal correlations" ICDM 2018
+This project consists of the implementation of proposed model in paper: Yi, F., Yu, Z., et al. An Integrated Model for Crime Prediction Using Temporal and Spatial Factors.
+In 2018 IEEE International Conference on Data Mining (ICDM) (pp. 1386-1391).
+IEEE.

 Specifically, the code includes the tree-structured clustering algorithm and the Clustered-CCRF model for crime prediction.